Here is my piece as featured on

-These feelings are perfectly normal, a part of life and there are a number of small practices that help me to stay balanced – from living in the moment and being out in nature to practising gratitude.
+These feelings are perfectly normal, a part of life and there are a number of small practices that help me to stay balanced – from living in the moment and being out in nature to practicing gratitude.
 But I want to give you something practical – a small offering that if I remember to do helps me navigate emotionally turbulent waters.
 The practice is a meditative exercise called RAIN.
-It has not only enabled me to meet my suffering with love but has helped transform it into self compassion.
+It has not only enabled me to meet my suffering with love but has helped transform it into self-compassion.

 Rain is an acronym for:

 Allow the experience to be there, just as it is

 Investigate with interest and care

 When you feel the heat of a powerful overwhelming emotion or situation take some slow deep breaths in through the nose and gently out through the mouth.
 Gradually let your breathing return to normal and begin the first step of rain.